architkuk/twitter-ml-pipeline/README.md

 Instructions:

 To run the program, you will need a Twitter Developer account.
-Once you have created an account, you should receive a bearer token that you should add to a credentials.py file (bearer_token = "YOUR TOKEN".
+Once you have created an account, you should receive a bearer token that you should add to a credentials.py file (bearer_token = "YOUR TOKEN").

 In the inputs.txt file, add a search field to each line.
 100 Tweets will be pulled for each search field per day.